whoamilittl3fish/recipe-book/fastfoodVietnam/fryeggsanwich.md

 - to spread butter and pate inside baguette
 - put fry egg on the butter and pate
 - put some salad
-- to pour a bit of fish sauce along the soft part of baguette
+- to pour a bit of fish sauce along the soft part of baguette.